JariBou/PySimpleProperties/README.md

-# PyProperties
+# PySimpleProperties

-An adaptation of java properties loader for python
+A simple adaptation of java properties loader for python